Dwolla/hal-forms/README.md

 * `tel`

   Telephone numbers.
 Clients SHOULD encode telephone numbers as [RFC 3966 telephone URIs](https://tools.ietf.org/html/rfc3966).
 Servers MUST accept [RFC 3966 telephone URIs](https://tools.ietf.org/html/rfc3966).
-Servers SHOULD make a best effort attempt to extract a phone whatever string is sent from the client.
+Servers SHOULD make a best effort attempt to extract a phone  number from value even if it is not a `tel` URI.

   #### JSON Encoding